Louis-Mozart/UPB_UBI/README.md

 `--embedding_dim`: 32 (Embedding dimension to represent nodes and entities)

-`--num_epochs`: 100 Number of Epoch to train DeCaL
+`--num_epochs`: 100 Number of Epochs to train DeCaL

 `--learning_rate`: 0.1